cleancoindev/wns/docs/userguide.rst

 User Guide
 **********

-This user guide is intended for anyone wanting to register, configure, and update ENS names using a Javascript console and web3.js.
-Before starting, open up a geth console, download ensutils.js_ or `ensutils-testnet.js`_ to your local machine, and import it into a running Ethereum console:
+This user guide is intended for anyone wanting to register, configure, and update WNS names using a Javascript console and web3.js.
+Before starting, open up a geth console, download wnsutils.js_ or `wnsutils-testnet.js`_ to your local machine, and import it into a running Wanchain console:

 ::

-    loadScript('/path/to/ensutils.js');
+    loadScript('/path/to/wnsutils.js');

 .. _auctions: